 Russell Moore is a trustworthy guide on matters of Christian ethics.
 I highly recommend his website and his blog.
 He will regularly help you think through current events and cultural issues from a wise, gospel-saturated Christian perspective.
 Please go read the whole thing, but here's an excerpt from his recent post, "What Baltimore Needs" (emphasis added):

 There’s no question that Baltimore needs order and restraint of violence.
 There’s no question that Baltimore needs investigation and justice in the untimely death of Freddie Gray.
 There’s no question that Baltimore suffers from poverty, racial injustice, family breakdown, illegal drugs, gang activity, and a thousand other ailments.
 Government, civil society, law enforcement, and community organizations must confront all of these.
-But I would argue that the primary need Baltimore has is for the church
+But I would argue that the primary need Baltimore has is for the church.

 By saying this, I am not suggesting that systemic problems can be wiped out simply by more and more people becoming Christians and leading transformed lives.
 We needed, after all, a Civil War and some constitutional amendments to end the scourge of human slavery in this country.
 We need governing authorities to do their God-assigned responsibilities, and as citizens we should see to it that systems are reformed in ways conducive to justice and the common good.
 But, as a Christian, I believe the primary vehicle for shaping consciences to prioritize life and justice and peace and order is the community of the church, under the reign of Christ.